-At eCivis, we’re dedicated to helping governments leverage their indirect costs to bring in more revenue, especially during this stressful time when so many public-sector entities are experiencing revenue shortfall.
-Rather than letting them go under-utilized, we’ve found that governments that fully maximize their indirect costs can stretch grant dollars to the fullest and deliver more impact to their communities.
+At eCivis, a Euna Solutions brand, we’re dedicated to helping governments leverage their indirect costs to boost revenue, especially during times of economic uncertainty.
+We’ve found that governments that fully maximize their indirect costs can stretch grant dollars to the fullest and deliver more impact to their communities.

 For this blog, we wanted to take some of your most frequently asked questions on indirect costs and answer them right here.
 Below is a snapshot of everything you need to know about indirect costs.
-If you want more on the basics of indirect costs, you can download our free guide on them here.
-Additionally, be sure to review our breakdown of the latest Uniform Grant Guidance updates with regards to cost principles here.
+If you want more on the basics of indirect costs, you can download our free guide here.

 What is the best practice in determining the indirect cost rate to be applied to a specific program?
 For example, if the NICRA is 20% what portion is applied to the program?

 The best practice of determining an indirect cost rate to be applied to a program is to apply the entire rate to the program to understand the true cost.
 So, for every program dollar spent, you would add $0.20 to determine what the cost of service is.
 However, this is a policy decision for your organization.
 If you have a Negotiated Indirect Cost Rate (NICRA) of 20% you can charge up to the full 20% against a program but you might decide in some cases you want to subsidize the program.
 In such cases, you can charge less.

 What is the point of calculating an indirect cost rate if there is an administrative cap on the grant itself?

 The reason for calculating your indirect cost rate is so you know how much it is costing you to perform a grant.
 If you don’t know the true costs of performing a grant, you don’t know how much you are subsidizing at any given time.
 Additionally, this rate can be used on other programs you are supporting.